Cecca/big-data-course/docs/homeworks.rst

 The plot below compares the running times of the three implementations we have seen so far, with confidence bars.

 .. figure:: images/word-count-implementations.png

+Each bar corresponds to a different implementation:

+1. ``gropuByKey`` is the first implementation we looked at.
+2. ``groupByKey-agg`` is the second implementation, with document-level aggregation.
+3. ``reduceByKey`` is the last implementation, doing partition-level aggregation.

+Exercises
+^^^^^^^^^

+1. Instead of words, count the occurrences of characters across the dataset.
+  Suggestion: you can use the method ``String.toCharArray()`` to get the characters of the document's string.
+2. Group words by length: count the number of words of length 1, of length 2 and so on...